dealingwith/daniel-industries/_writings/funhouse.md

 “What do you want to play?”

-“Do you know Driver 8 by R.E.M?”
+“Do you know _Driver 8_ by R.E.M?”

 “We don’t, but we can figure it out really quick.
 I think I have the record.”
-He dug through his record crates and soon found Fables Of The Reconstruction, putting it on the turntable and setting the needle on track three.
+He dug through his record crates and soon found _Fables Of The Reconstruction_, putting it on the turntable and setting the needle on track three.
 He turned the volume up and listened to the opening riff.
 “Oh, yes, I remember!” he exclaimed, grabbing the guitar back from his bandmate and playing along to the recording.
 He gave Mary a nod.
 She pounded the drums like some kind of combination of Bill Berry and Buddy Rich.

 As they played along, Jonas’s bandmate shouted at him over the music, “She’s better at the drums than you are!”